sroscoe2/CSCE156-Lab05/readme.md

 ### 3.1 Method Overloading

-A *moment* is a statistical measure of the "shape" of a set of points.
-That is, it measures how a distribution deviates from a point.
-Formally, the *k*-th moment of a set of points *x_1, ..., x_n* is defined as follows.
+A *moment* is a statistical measure of the "shape" of a set of values.
+It measures how much a distribution deviates.
+Formally, the *k*-th moment of a set of values *x_1, ..., x_n* is defined as follows.
 <p align="center">
 <img src="images/moment.png"